MakeContributions/markdown-dungeon/CONTRIBUTING.md

 ## Create a branch

-**Working on branches helps keeping different versions of your code and different uncompleted features from becomming a big mess.
+**Working on branches helps keeping different versions of your code and different uncompleted features from becoming a big mess.
 You ***never*** work directly on the main branch (sometimes also called master).**

 Change to the repository directory on your computer (if you are not already there):